CLI Reference¶

 Options:

---preset / --no-preset: Use packaged preset genomes instead of the editable template. [default: no-preset]--dry-run / --no-dry-run: Show actions without writing files or running scripts. [default: no-dry-run]-v, --verbose: Increase logging verbosity.--help: Show this message and exit.
+--preset / --no-preset: Use packaged preset genomes instead of the editable template. [default: no-preset]-n, --dry-run: Show actions without executing them.-v, --verbose: Increase logging verbosity.--help: Show this message and exit.

 seqnado config¶